 “I will promote mining interests to the best of my ability because their prosperity is the prosperity of the nation.” — President Abraham Lincoln, 1865

-Sitting on the side of Battle Mountain about 12 miles southeast of Avon, Colorado is the old company town of Gilman.
-The now abandoned town was originally founded in 1886 by miners searching for silver, but later became a center of lead and zinc mining.
+Sitting on the side of Battle Mountain about 12 miles southeast of Avon, Colorado, is the old company town of Gilman.
+The now-abandoned town was initially founded in 1886 by miners searching for silver but later became a center of lead and zinc mining.

-By 1876 several lode silver-lead deposits had been found in the area, setting off the Colorado Silver Boom.
-The rush began in nearby Leadville, as thousands flocked to the town to dig for their fortunes.
-Soon, the miners spread out, with many of them filtering down Tennessee Pass, traveling over old Ute Indian trails.
-As more adventurers swarmed to the area, the trail was widened to allow teams of mules or oxen.
+By 1876 several lodes silver-lead deposits had been found in the area, setting off the Colorado Silver Boom.
+The rush began in nearby Leadville as thousands flocked to the town to dig for their fortunes.
+Soon, the miners spread out, with many filtering down Tennessee Pass, traveling over old Ute Indian trails.
+As more adventurers swarmed to the area, the trail widened to allow mules or oxen teams.
 However, the route remained treacherous and was aptly named “Battle” for a reason.

-Here, a number of mining camps sprouted up called Belden, Rock Creek, Bells Camp, Cleveland, and Clinton (later called Gilman).
+Here, several mining camps sprouted up called Belden, Rock Creek, Bells Camp, Cleveland, and Clinton (later called Gilman).
 By 1880, Battle Mountain had a smelter, a stamp mill, a sawmill, and a mining district with elected officers to settle disputes about the scores of scattered mining claims.

 The Denver and Rio Grande Railway reached Redcliff in November 1881 and by the next year extended through Eagle River Canyon with a station at Belden at the base of Battle Mountain.
-By this time Redcliff had become Battle Mountain’s first boomtown, with two saloons, several hotels, an opera house, and a number of other businesses.
+By this time, Redcliff had become Battle Mountain’s first boomtown, with two saloons, several hotels, an opera house, and several other businesses.

-One of the many area miners during this time was a man named John Clinton, who was also a judge and speculator from Red Cliff.
-In the early 1880s, he acquired a number of mining operations in the vicinity, including the profitable Iron Mask Mine, which would become the principal producer of lead and zinc within Colorado for decades.
+During this time, one of the many area miners was a man named John Clinton, who was also a judge and speculator from Red Cliff.
+In the early 1880s, he acquired several mining operations in the vicinity, including the profitable Iron Mask Mine, which would become the principal producer of lead and zinc within Colorado for decades.

 In 1886, the Iron Mask Mine constructed the first tramway on the slope of Battle Mountain to connect the mine with the railroad at the bottom of Eagle Canyon.
 Afterward, the mine began shipping over 100 tons of ore per day.
 The same year, the Colorado state inspector of mines estimated that the Iron Mask contained 100,000 tons of ore worth $3,482,000, and the mine’s workforce of fewer than 80 employees doubled in two weeks.

 By late 1887, the fledgling town boasted a hotel, a boarding house, a general store, a billiard hall, a sampling room, a newspaper called the Gilman Enterprise, several saloons, and a population upwards of 1,000 people.
-Like many other mining camps, it also hosted a number of rowdies who might ride their horses into a saloon, shoot out the lights, and conduct acts of banditry and violence.
+Like many other mining camps, it also hosted several rowdies who might ride their horses into a saloon, shoot out the lights, and conduct acts of banditry and violence.